PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Cognitive Models of Language Learning - Requirements and Use-cases.md

 <br>

-## Use-case 4: Recorded a flowchart walkthrough to demonstrate language acquisition in a dynamic scenario
+## Use-case 4: Recorded a flowchart walkthrough to demonstrate language acquisition in a complex scenario

 Record a 2nd Walkthrough of flowchart for a given scenario where a child has to acquire the meaning of some word with dynamic input.
 Dynamic input enthales...